martinobdl/ITCH/README.md

 # NASDAQ ITCH 50 Book Constructor
-> Given the NASDAQ Total View ITCH 50 data feed, reconstruct the full depth order book adn related messages.
+> Given the NASDAQ Total View ITCH 50 data feed, reconstruct the full depth order book and related messages.

-This is an efficient c++ implementation of reconstructing a Limit Order Book from data feed messages issued by NASDAQ accordin the ITCH 50 data protocol specified at <https://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHSpecification.pdf>.
-Samples data is publicly available trought NASDAQ public ftp at <ftp://emi.nasdaq.com/ITCH/>.
+This is an efficient c++ implementation of reconstructing a Limit Order Book from data feed messages issued by NASDAQ according the ITCH 50 data protocol specified at <https://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHSpecification.pdf>.
+Samples data is publicly available trough NASDAQ public ftp at <ftp://emi.nasdaq.com/ITCH/>.
 The program will output two csv files containing the messages and related limit order book for the relative stock.

+# Small Description

-This program aims to facilitates research in HFT providing in a handy way the maximum amout of data realeased by NASDAQ.
+This program aims to facilitates research in HFT providing in a handy way the maximum amount of data released by NASDAQ.\
-NASDAQ recives orders by traders and market makers, then his matching engine construct the order book, and sells to clients either the data feed composed by messages that can be used to reconstruct the book or directly the reconstructed order book together with visualization tools.
+NASDAQ receives orders by traders and market makers, then his matching engine construct the order book, and sells to clients either the data feed composed by messages that can be used to reconstruct the book or directly the reconstructed order book together with visualization tools.\
-We used the first one to reconstuct the book.
+We used the first one to reconstruct the book. \
-Important to notice is that the messages do not coincides with the orders recived by NASDAQ, i.e. we do not need a matching engine to match supply and demand, but we are already given the result of the matching engine.
-Apart from interpreting the binary data according to the specification of the portocol we have to retrive information of past orders that new messages are referring to.
+Important to notice is that the messages do not coincides with the orders received by NASDAQ, i.e. we do not need a matching engine to match supply and demand, but we are already given the result of the matching engine.
+Apart from interpreting the binary data according to the specification of the protocol we have to retrieve information of past orders that new messages are referring to.\
 We can see this difficulty in the following simple add and delete of an order, according to the specifications the add and delete order would be:

 | Message Type | Locate | Tracking | ns since 00:00 | Order id | Buy/Sell | Size | Stock | Price   |